cosmicc/LEDSmartClock/README.md

 Initial setup flow:

 1. Connect to the `LEDSMARTCLOCK` access point.
+2. If you already have a config backup, open `Backup & Restore` and import it first.
-2. Open the configuration portal.
+3. Otherwise open the configuration portal.
-3. Set the following first:
+4. Set the following first:
    - `AP Password`
    - `Wi-Fi SSID`
    - `Wi-Fi Password`
    - `OpenWeather API key`
    - `ipgeolocation.io API key`
-4. Save the configuration.
+5. Save the configuration.
-5. Let the clock connect to your normal Wi-Fi network.
+6. Let the clock connect to your normal Wi-Fi network.
-6. Open the status page on the device IP address to verify time sync, location, weather, and AQI.
+7. Open the status page on the device IP address to verify time sync, location, weather, AQI, and NTP source selection.

 If GPS is unavailable, the clock can still work with fixed coordinates and a manual timezone offset.